PHD swift nest box

 innovations are possible in workbench design and construction - everything

 that could have been thought of has already been thought of.
+That's one

-That's a common opinion, but I don't share it.
-I'd claim that the PHD
+opinion, but I don't share it.
+I'd claim that the PHD workbench does

-Of course, I don't claim, of course, that an improved workbench necessarily
+claim, of course, that an improved workbench necessarily leads to improved

 There's general agreement that a good workbench has to be solid and heavy, to provide a stable base for holding the wood or metal which is being worked.
-I don't dispute that.
+I don't dispute that in the least.
 I think the same.
 The workbench I've designed is solid and heavy.

 Manufacturers charge much more for very solid and heavy workbenches than for very light and flimsy ones, but this one is cheap to construct.
-I used an old door for the top of the bench - it had been thrown out and put in a skip - together with a plywood sheet, but if a free-of-charge door can't be found, the cost of the workbench is still very low.
-For reasons I explain later, I put the door on top and the plywood sheet underneath.
+I had available an old door for the top of the bench - it had been thrown out and put in a skip - together with a plywood sheet, but if a free-of-charge door can't be found, the cost of the workbench is still very low.
+I put the door on top and the plywood sheet underneath.
 Anyone who wants to build a similar workbench and has a usable door is completely free to do it differently.